Karthik270290/Projects/src/Microsoft.AspNet.WebPages/ReadMe.md

 ### What's to do to finish the prototype

 ##### Higher Pri
-~~- Auto compute web pages at startup ~~ 10/12
+ 10/12 ~~Auto compute web pages routes at startup~~
--- Scan + Add just in precompilation, do it on a background thread.
-And block.
+-- Scan on a background thread right at startup, and block the first request.
 - Make route a real attribute and a real directive
 - Add a file watcher to scan for changes in the routed pages folder, and update the action descriptors collection when it happens